mozilla-iam/mozilla-iam/DECISION-MAKING.md

 This is the place to edit _Mozilla IAM_ profiles, manage groups, search & discover people.
 It is available at https://mozillians.org.

-- Owner: @HCONDEI
+- Owner: @HerminaC
 - Peers: @lucyeoh @fiji-flo
-- Operator: ParSys
+- Operator: OI

 Repository:
 - https://github.com/mozilla/mozillians